Why we’re different

 We are efficient

 We share our office space with another company, who generously cover the cost.
-We have a small team with just one paid member of staff who manages all of the processes that larger charities do – our campaigns, our partners, our finances and our administration.
+We have a small team of 2 that manages all of the processes that larger charities do – our campaigns, our partners, our finances and our administration.
 We only spend what we need to on this last part whilst the rest goes where it is most needed: our Ethiopian partners.

 We are focused